xiangcatherine/json-study/README.md

 By the end of this, developers should be able to:

+-   Model data using JSON.
--   Explain why JSON is preferable to HTML or XML for sending data
+-   Explain why JSON is preferable to HTML or XML for sending data.
--   Name three constraints of JSON over JavaScript object literals
+-   Name three constraints of JSON over JavaScript object literals.

 ## Instructions